home page about me my repairs page information and my policies contact me related sites and resources

 When entrusted to me, your clock will be repaired properly, and will not be given a makeshift repair or "tinkered with".

-Please browse my web page to learn more about me, my shop, and the services I can provide.
+Please browse my web site to learn more about me, my shop, and the services I can provide.
 If you have any questions, or if what you're looking for is not here, please call, fax, or e-mail me, and I'd be happy to answer your inquiry.
 Please see my Contact Page for phone numbers and email address.

 CAN I REPAIR YOUR CLOCK?